obergner/hazelcast-server/README.md

 Requirements
 ------------

-That's all nice and dandy, you may say, but why troubling yourself with implementing an own solution when Hazelcast offers one [out of the box](http://stackoverflow.com/a/10395372/1427088):
+That's all nice and dandy, you may say, but why troubling yourself with implementing your own solution when Hazelcast offers one [out of the box](http://stackoverflow.com/a/10395372/1427088):

     java -cp hazelcast-2.0.3.jar com.hazelcast.examples.StartServer